PAD-Net: An Efficient Framework for Dynamic Networks: Epirical Evaluation

 \subsection{Ablation Study}

-\textbf{Dynamic Ratio.} Figure \ref{normalized-results} shows the result of the ablation study on the ImageNet classification experiment for ResNet to investigate the impact of $\kappa$.
-Inspired by~\citet{wettig2022should}, we investigate the normalized performance\footnote{Normalized performance is $\frac{x - \bar{x}}{\bar{x}}$ where $\bar{x}$ is the mean value of performance across all experiments.} under a series of ratios (from 10\% to 50\%).
-Because PAD-Net with low dynamic ratios can outperform the fully dynamic networks, we hereby only consider ratios of less than 50, which allows for more sparse and efficient models.
-As shown, we empirically find that $\kappa=30\%$ is nearly the optimal ratio for vision dynamic models, e.g., ResNet, to achieve the highest performance, which is therefore left as the default setting.
-The ablation study for MoE can be seen in Appendix \ref{ablation_moe}, where the best performance is achieved when $\kappa = 50\%$.
-We believe that different dynamic functions have different optimal dynamic ratios, and an efficient way, e.g., hyper-parameter optimization or meta-learning, to search them will be necessarily explored in the future.
+\paragraph{Effect of Dynamic Ratio. } Inspired by~\citet{wettig2022should}, we investigate the impact of different dynamic ratios $\kappa$, and the results are shown in Table \ref{tab:dynamic ratio moe} For MoE and Figure \ref{fig: dynamic ratio} for DY-Conv.
+Because PAD-Net with low dynamic ratios significantly outperforms fully dynamic networks, we only consider ratios of less than 70\%, allowing for more sparsity and efficiency.
+As shown, we empirically find that $\kappa=50\%$ is nearly the optimal ratio for MoE to achieve the highest performance, where the best performance of DY-Conv is achieved when $\kappa = 30\%$.
+We believe that different dynamic functions contribute to different optimal dynamic ratios, and an efficient way, e.g., hyper-parameter optimization or meta-learning, to search them will be necessarily explored in the future.

-\textbf{Scaled Factors.} Table \ref{scale} summarizes the influence of scale factors ($\lambda_s$ and $\lambda_d$) on different task performance.
-We initially tried to gain scale factors from a SENet structure \citep{hu2018squeeze}, which did not contribute to the improvement of performance.
-Therefore we turn to set scale factors as trainable parameters to avoid redundant parameters and operations.
-In practice, besides the major setting ``$\lambda_s$+$\lambda_d = 2$'' to simulate the antagonism effect in Equation~\ref{eq10}, we consider three other situations: only $\lambda_s$, only $\lambda_d$, and no scale factors.
-We conduct experiments on CIFAR-10 \citep{Krizhevsky09learningmultiple} and ImageNet for ResNet-50, RTE, and STS-B for BERT.
-As observed, $\lambda_s$ and $\lambda_d$ enhance performance substantially and their coexistence leads to the highest performance.

-To further validate the necessity of the summation constraint, i.e. 2, we release such constraint and test the setting ``$\lambda_s,\lambda_d$''.
-However, without the constraint of compressing the parameter space, our models encounter significant accuracy drops on ResNet-50 and BERT, i.e. -0.4 and -0.35, respectively.
+\paragraph{Effect of Scale Factors.} We also conduct an ablation study on the proposed scale factors and verify their necessity.
+Table \ref{scale} summarizes the impact of scale factors on different architectures.
+We initially tried to gain scale factors from a SENet structure \citep{hu2018squeeze}, while it did not contribute to the improvement of performance.
+So we just set scale factors as trainable parameters to avoid redundant parameters and operations.
+Besides the setting ``$\lambda_s$+$\lambda_d = 2$'' in Equation~\ref{eq10}, we consider other situations: only using one factor (``$\lambda_s$'' and ``$\lambda_d$'') , and no scale factors used (``--'').
+We conduct experiments on CIFAR-10 \citep{Krizhevsky09learningmultiple} and ImageNet for ResNet-50, RTE, and STS-B for BERT. $\lambda_s$ and $\lambda_d$ enhance performance substantially, and their coexistence leads to further improvement.
+To explore the impact of the summation constraint, we release it and denote this setting as ``$\lambda_s, \lambda_d$''.
+Clearly, without summation constraint, the performance of ResNet-50 and BERT decreases significantly, i.e., -0.4\% and -0.35\% on average.